bbabcock1990/cloud_gaming_vm/README.md

 - [Empheral Disk](https://learn.microsoft.com/en-us/azure/virtual-machines/ephemeral-os-disks) are used (Empheral disk are at no cost in Azure and offer better performance)
     - The downside here is that data on the disks are not persistent.
 Any shutdown or removal of the VM will cause data loss.

+The deployment deploys a Windows 11 22H2 VM on Azure and runs a install script that accomplishes the following:
+- Blocks inbound access to the VM to the Public IP of your Moonlight client.
+No other inbound access is allowed.
+- Installs Steam Client
+- Installs Sunshine Server Client
+- Installs Parsec Virtual Display Driver (This provides a 60hz refresh rate virtual display)

 ## Features